 Upcoming events need to go virtual or hybrid...

-The events industry is going through a unique challenge right now, struggling to keep business afloat with the current COVID-19 travel restrictions, bans on group gathering and its consequential financial impacts.
-According to a survey conducted across 2,500 attendees from the event industry at EMB's Pivot to Virtual event recently, 47% of people have lost some of their business and 43% have lost most of their business.
-But things are looking up, because there is a way to save the industry.
+The events industry is facing a unique challenge, struggling to keep business afloat with the current COVID-19 travel restrictions, bans on group gatherings and its consequential financial impacts.
+According to a survey conducted among 2,500 attendees from the event industry at EMB's Pivot to Virtual event recently, 47% of people have lost some of their business and 43% have lost most of their business.
+But things are looking up because there is a way to save the industry.

 ...Even trade shows

 While it might seem a difficult feat, trade shows can indeed be held online.
 During this time of lockdown and travel bans, the events industry is asking itself: what type of experience can I give my attendees and exhibitors online, and what kind of business model is best moving forward?

 A 100% online trade show can be valuable and profitable for the planners, exhibitors and attendees with the right tools and the right scalable business model.
 With events going online, physical space no longer plays a role in sponsorship and exhibitor packages.
 The booth size and the stand's location don't determine a virtual event exhibitor's return on investment (ROI), but the profit margin can remain stable in virtual trade shows.